IBM-ICP4D/monitoring-utils/docs/Monitoring.md

     "severity"     -  One of { "critical", "warning" or "info" }  (string) "reference"    -  Object reference  (string)
     "metadata"     -  Comma-separated, key-value pair where the key is a variable denoted by <...> in the long description.
 The value replaces the variable in the event.  (string)
+    "addon_id"     -  Addon id for the object reference (string).
+Available starting in Zen 5.1 / CPD 4.8.
+    "namespace"    -  Namespace for the object reference (string).
+Available starting in Zen 5.1 / CPD 4.8.
   }
 ]
 ```